MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/lobby-matchmaking-sdks/multiplayer-unity-plugin-quickstart.md

 Following the steps to download and install the PlayFab Multiplayer Unity plugin.

 1. Download the PlayFab [Multiplayer Unity Plugin](https://github.com/PlayFab/PlayFabMultiplayerUnity) Asset Package (use a distribution point depending on your platform).
-1. **Important!** Please see information in README file published with plugin.
-It is tailored to each particular version and may include important instructions specific to your platform.
+1. **Important!** See information in README file published with plugin.
+It's tailored to each particular version and might include important instructions specific to your platform.
 1. Open your Unity Project.
 1. Navigate to the location where you saved the .unitypackage and double-click it to open the import dialog.
 1. To import the PlayFab Multiplayer Unity Plugin into your project, select  **Import**.

-Note: you may need to install a newer version of PlayFab "core" Unity SDK if necessary.
+Note: you might need to install a newer version of PlayFab "core" Unity SDK if necessary.

 ## Set up your scene
 This part of the guide shows you how to add the `PlayfabMultiplayerEventProcessor` to your scene to enable you to call PlayFab Multiplayer APIs from Unity.